MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-lateral-movement.md

    ![Access the c:\ drive of ContosoDC using SamirA's credentials](media/playbook-escalation-ptt3.png)

 Success!
-We gained administrator access on the domain controller and succeeding in compromising the Active Directory Domain/Forest.
+Through our mock attacks, we gained administrator access on our domain controller and succeeded in compromising our lab's Active Directory Domain/Forest.

 ### Pass the Ticket detection in Azure ATP